-The A5970D is a step-down monolithic power switching regulator with a minimum switch current limit of 1.35 A so it is able to deliver up to 1 A DC current to the load depending on the application conditions.
+The A5972D is a step-down monolithic power switching regulator with a minimum switch current limit of 1.8 A so it is able to deliver up to 1.5 A DC current to the load depending on the application conditions.
 The output voltage can be set from 1.235 V to $V{\rm IN}$.

-The device uses an internal p-channel DMOS transistor (with a typical $R{DS(on)}$ of 250 m Ω) as switching element to minimize the size of the external components.
+The device uses an internal P-channel DMOS transistor (with a typical $R{DS(on)}$ of 250 m Ω) as a switching element to minimize the size of the external components.

 An internal oscillator fixes the switching frequency at 250 kHz.
 Having a minimum input voltage of 4 V only it fits the automotive applications requiring the device operation even in cold crank conditions.
-Pulse by pulse current limit with the internal frequency modulation offers an effective constant current short-circuit protection.
+A pulse-by-pulse current limit with the internal frequency modulation offers an effective constant current short-circuit protection.